volosoft/abp-commercial-docs/en/modules/cms-kit/faq.md

-# Faq System
+# FAQ System

-The CMS kit provides a **faq** system to allow users to create, edit and delete faqs.
-Here is a screenshot of the faq widget:
+The CMS kit provides a **FAQ** system to allow users to create, edit and delete FAQ's.
+Here is a screenshot of the FAQ widget:

 ![cmskit-module-faq-widget](../../images/cmskit-module-faq-widget.png)

-## Enabling the Faq System
+## Enabling the FAQ System

 By default, CMS Kit features are disabled.
 Therefore, you need to enable the features you want, before starting to use it.
 You can use the [Global Feature](https://docs.abp.io/en/abp/latest/Global-Features) system to enable/disable CMS Kit features on development time.
 Alternatively, you can use the ABP Framework's [Feature System](https://docs.abp.io/en/abp/latest/Features) to disable a CMS Kit feature on runtime.